 Is There A Difference Between Maori And Samoan?

 The Maoris are also Polynesians.
-They have traditions that link to Savaii, formally Savaiki, the biggest island of the Samoan region, as their homeland.
+Their traditions link to Savaii, formally Savaiki, the biggest island of the Samoan region, as their homeland.

 Te Reo Māori, the language of New Zealand’s earliest migrant group, is one of the country’s official languages.

 Samoan and Maori are the two languages commonly spoken by children in Aotearoa/New Zealand, after English.
-The survival of both of these Polynesian languages is dependent on their being passed on to future generations.
+The survival of these Polynesian languages depends on their being passed on to future generations.

 Is There A Difference Between Samoan And Hawaiian?